-Typically lower rewards, Typically higher reward:
+Typical lly lower re wards, Typically higher rewards,

-← lower risk higher risk →
+- - - lower risk higher risk -

 1 2 3 4 5 6 7

-The Fund is in a higher category because the price of its investments have risen or fallen to some extent.
+The Fund is in a higher category because the price of its investments have risen or fallen frequently and more dramatically than some other types of investment.
 The category shown is not guaranteed to remain unchanged and may shift over time.
 Even the lowest category does not mean a risk-free investment.